eslager/TGIS503_FA2021/Lab4-instructions.md

 # Lab 4: Geolocation and mobile optimization with Leaflet
 ## TGIS 504, Winter 2021, Dr. Emma Slager
 ### Introduction
-In this lab, you will practice making web maps that recognize and design for both the unique constraints of mobile devices and their unique affordances.
-You will create a map that places a marker on the map based on the locational information provided by the user's device, include signifiers that indicate to the user the accuracy of their device's locational information, add functionality that switches the base map between light and dark based on whether the sun is up at the user's location, and utilize various other design conventions that optimize mobile map use.
+In this lab, you will implement two aspects of JavaScript that can be hugely significant to web mapping: the [JavaScript Date object](https://www.w3schools.com/js/js_dates.asp) to work with time data, and and [the geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API/Using_the_Geolocation_API).
+You will create a map that places a marker on the map based on the locational information provided by the user's device, include signifiers that indicate to the user the accuracy of their device's locational information, add functionality that switches the base map between light and dark based on whether the sun is up at the user's location, and utilize various other design conventions.
 This lab also asks you to read relevant documentation on the technologies used and to answer a few questions about that documentation in order to assess your understanding of its contents.

 The first part of this lab is based on the tutorial [Leaflet on Mobile](https://leafletjs.com/examples/mobile), with modifications and additions by myself.
 ### Set up your workspace
-Begin by downloading the template files for the lab, including an index.html, javascript.js, and styles.css file.
-Save the files to your workspace, making sure to set up an appropriate folder structure for the new term's work.
+Begin by creating a project folder and create the necessary files, including an index.html, javascript.js, and styles.css file.
 Open the files in Atom or the text editor of your choice.
 Eventually, you will upload the files to GitHub, so you may wish to create a repository for your files now, which also provides the benefit of serving as a backup for your work.
 As always, I recommend saving your work frequently and testing it regularly using atom-live-server or a similar Atom package.
 We will not be using any geojson files in this lab, so you won't have cross-origin issues and local testing will therefore also be possible.

 ### Step 1: Prepare the page and initialize the map
 In your index.html file, add the necessary links to Leaflet's CSS and JS libraries to the `head`.
-Per our discussion of the relative merits of CDNs versus locally hosted libraries last quarter, I recommend using a CDN in order to minimize bandwidth usage for best mobile performance:
+Per our discussion of the relative merits of CDNs versus locally hosted libraries, I recommend using a CDN in order to minimize bandwidth usage for best performance:
  ``` html
   <link rel="stylesheet" href="https://unpkg.com/leaflet@1.7.1/dist/leaflet.css"
    integrity="sha512-xodZBNTC5n17Xt2atTPuE1HxjVMSvLVW9ocqUKLsCC5CXdbqCmblAshOMAS6/keqq/sMZMZ19scR4PsZChSR7A=="